 With these framework agreements, customers place occasional, rather than regular orders.

-A framework agreement is set up with a pharmaceutical company or government department.
-This agreement defines the pricing and other terms that apply to each contract within the framework agreement.
+A framework agreement is set up with the organization.
+This agreement defines the pricing and other terms that apply to each new laboratory within the framework agreement.

 4. License To Hunt Framework Agreements